Rajveersingh3j/AIML-Internship/README.md

 # AIML-Internship
-This is my Internship Repo for AI and ML
+This project is part of my ongoing internship in Artificial Intelligence and Machine Learning.

 # 🧹 Day 1: Data Cleaning & Preprocessing